MicroWebStacks/astro-big-doc/README.md

 # Ideas
 - support different icon types (.svg, .ico, .png) and allow it in content root
-- top readme.md in content used as home
 - public folder inside content and ignored by content structure
 - .structureignore to allow e.g. .git/workflow/deploy.yaml
-- test mixture of readme page with filenames and folders
 - fix consistency of top menu folder name different than slug
 - Code
   - keep separate plantuml and kroki (due to perf reason)